microsoft/Zen/README.md

 ![badge](https://img.shields.io/endpoint?url=https://gist.githubusercontent.com/rabeckett/6623db8f2d0c01f6b2bc880e6219f97f/raw/code-coverage.json)

 # Introduction
-Zen is a research library that provides high-level abstractions in .NET to make it easier to leverage constraint solvers such as Z3.
-Zen automates translations and optimizations to low-level constraint solvers and then automates their translation back to .NET objects.
-It makes it easier to construct complex encodings and manipulate complex symbolic objects.
-The Zen library comes equipped with a number of built-in tools for processing constraints and models, including a compiler (to .NET IL), an exhaustive model checker, and a test input generator.
-It supports multiple backends including one based on Z3 and another based on Binary Decision Diagrams (BDDs).
+Zen is a constraint solving library for .NET.
+Zen simplifies expressing high-level symbolic computations and then translates these computations to low-level constraint solvers and back to .NET objects for the user.
+The Zen library comes equipped with a number of built-in tools for processing symbolic models, including a compiler (to .NET IL), an exhaustive model checker, and a test input generator.
+It supports multiple backends including one based on the Z3 SMT solver and another based on Binary Decision Diagrams (BDDs).

 # Table of contents
 - [Introduction](#introduction)